How Google Photos joined the billion-user club

 The fact that Google Photos could repurpose functionality built for Google+ at will helped.
 “Along the way, the team had actually developed a lot of really good underpinning technologies that also applied to private photo management—things like automatic backup,” says Lieb.
 Google+ also provided the basis of Google Photos’ AI-assisted search features, which, with their ability to find specific people, locations, and photos associated with concepts such as “garden” or “airplane,” are often downright uncanny.

-But Google couldn’t just saw off Google+ Photos into a standalone app and rush it out the door.
+But Google couldn’t just saw off Google+ Photos into a stand-alone app and rush it out the door.
 “If I take a photo of a receipt, it’s unlikely I’m going to use it in a social networking capacity,” says Sabharwal by way of example.
 “But in a gallery, it’s incredibly important that it’s the first photo at the top.”
 Users tended to accept the fact that a social app like Google+ required robust internet access to function; they would not be so forgiving if a balky connection prevented them from seeing their own photo library.

 “We decided, let’s just go solve all these problems that we ourselves were starting to face, and that we believed the rest of the world would start to face over the subsequent years,” explains Lieb.

-The Assistant—which uses AI to proactively perform an array of tasks, from creating collages and mini-movies to finding photos you might want to delete—debuted in Google+ Photos and became a signature Google Photos feature.
+The Assistant—which uses AI to proactively perform an array of tasks, from creating collages and mini-movies to finding photos you might want to delete—became a signature Google Photos feature.
 It grew out of Lieb’s fanciful vision of giving users something that felt like a clone of themselves dedicated full-time to photo management.
 As Sabharwal remembers Lieb asking: “What if I could take you and I could shrink you and I could put you inside your own phone?”
-(Another influence: The Scarlett Johansson-voiced AI assistant in Spike Jonze’s film Her.)
+(Another influence: the Scarlett Johansson-voiced AI assistant in Spike Jonze’s film Her.)

 One thing the Google Photos team didn’t do for their brainchild was to formulate a business model that would make it a cash cow.
 Sabharwal points to two revenue streams: Users can pay for additional storage (which they’ll need only if they want to save images without putting them through Google’s compression scheme) and printed-on-paper photo books.
 On top of that, any loyal Photos user will be drawn more deeply into the Google ecosystem, a boon for the company as it rolls out products such as the Nest Home Max smart screen.
 (Among other things, it’s a Google Photos-powered digital picture frame.)